Proteus Fund Inc

 Rights, Faith & Democracy Collaborative (RFDC)

-- Supports reproductive rights and LGBTQ rights organizations
+- Supports reproductive rights and LGBTQ rights organisations

 - Counters religious extremism's harmful impacts